alemoraru/exceed-project-validation/README.md

 This project was developed as part of the EXCEED MSc Thesis project at Technische Universiteit Delft.
 As such, contributions of any sort will not be accepted.
 This repository is provided for replication and educational purposes ONLY.
-Since it was used to orchestrate the deployment of our study on Prolific, it is NOT intended for further development or contributions.
+Since it was used as a validation step, before deploying our study on Prolific, it is NOT intended for further development or contributions.

 ---